skip to content

 Most courses start in October.
 The term between October and December is known as Michaelmas Term in Cambridge.
 Officially, the first day of the Michaelmas Term is 1 October and this date will be shown on your offer letter.
 Your College and/or your Department will advise you about when to arrive.
 Induction activities begin around 1 October for most students.

 When you arrive in Cambridge, you should go first to your College.
 They will be glad to know that you have arrived safely and will advise you on what to do next.
+Your course and College will arrange for appropriate Induction events.

 The Cambridge Student Union offers a Fresher's Guide carrying a lot of useful information collated by students themselves.
 Further information can be obtained from your College undergraduate or postgraduate organisation, or from Cambridge SU.
-There is arrival and orientation information for students coming to study from outside the UK on the ‘International Students’ webpages.
+There is arrival and orientation information for students coming to study from outside the UK on the ‘International Students’ webpages

 You may also find the University map helpful.